iAndfe/gpt-pdf-summarize/documentation.md

 8. **Formatting and Saving Summaries in a Text File**: The saved JSON file is opened using `call_openai_api`, and the summaries are extracted and saved in a neatly formatted text file.
 The output here is designed to be human-readable.

 In summary, this script automatically extracts, preprocesses, and summarizes text from PDF files using GPT-4, making it an invaluable tool for quickly understanding the main points of a large document.

-# Installation & Usage Guide

-## Prerequisites

-- **Python**: Make sure Python is installed on your system.
-If you haven't installed Python, you can download it from the [official Python website](https://www.python.org/downloads/).

-- **Visual Studio Code (VS Code)**: This is a free and open-source editor that supports Python and many other programming languages.
-You can download it from the [official VS Code website](https://code.visualstudio.com/download).